OpenRC/openrc/user-guide.md

 This allows to print colour-coded status notices and other things.
 To make the output consistent the bundled service scripts all use ebegin/eend to print nice messages.

+# User services

+OpenRC supports managing services for users.

+The init scripts are loaded from /etc/user/init.d, and
+${XDG_CONFIG_HOME}/rc/init.d with ~/.config should XDG_CONFIG_HOME be unset.

+Configurations in ~/.config/rc/conf.d should overwrite /etc/user/conf.d,
+and similarly options set in ~/.config/rc/rc.conf overrides /etc/rc.conf.

+Runlevels are kept in ~/.config/rc/runlevels.

+`openrc` and all `rc-*` tools provie a --user/-U flag to operate with user-mode services and runlevels.

+The XDG_RUNTIME_DIR variable must be set before calling openrc --user, as it's used to store state for openrc itself and the services it runs.